Acting Assistant Minister for Bilateral Cooperation

 Acting Assistant Minister for Consular Affairs

-Since 2002, she has been employed at the Ministry of Foreign Affairs where she has held several different positions, most of which related to consular affairs.
+Since 2001, she has been employed by the Ministry of Foreign Affairs in different posts, most of which related to consular affairs.

 Ambassador Dijana Ivančić